slint-ui/cargo-ui/README.md

 ## Style

-The default style from SixtyFPS is the `ugly` style.
+The default style from SixtyFPS is the `fluent` style.
 But the interface looks much nicer using the `native` style as this has native controls and images.

 To install using the native style, use